AnanthGroup/PySCES/README.md

-# AI-LSC-IVR
+# PySCES
-AI-LSC-IVR is a code written in Python3 to perform ab initio nonadiabatic dynamics using linearized semiclassical initial value representation (LSC-IVR).
-The current version of the code is interfaced with an electronic structure package GAMESS and computes an electronic population correlation function using Wigner, semiclassical, or spin mapping population estimator.
+PySCES, **Py**thon code for Linearized **S**emi-**C**lassical Dynamics with On-the-fly **E**lectronic **S**tructure, is a highly parallelized code for ab initio nonadiabatic molecular dynamics using linearized semiclassical initial value representation (LSC-IVR).
+As of now, on-the-fly updates of electronic structure variables can be performed either by GPU-assisted electronic structure package, TeraChem, or, as its original implementation was structured, GAMESS.
+The code is intended for computing electronic population correlation functions through one of three population estimators: Wigner, semiclassical, or spin mapping population estimator.
 See the following references for the implementation and the application of the code:

 - C. A. Myers, K. Miyazaki, T. Trepl, C. M. Isborn, and N Ananth.
 "GPU-Accelerated On-the-fly Nonadiabatic Semiclassical Dynamics," J. Chem.
 Phys., XXXX, XXXXXX, (2024)